AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Hypothesis:** You should be logged in to perform this test.

 **Test scenario:**
-- [x] After landing on the page, confirm that the image and title loaded succesfully.
+- [x] After landing on the page, confirm that the image and title loaded successfully.
 - [x] The form should be pre-filled and editable.
 - [x] Confirm that all fieds are mandatory and referenced as such with a red asterisk.
 - [x] Review the account details presented in the form, confirm that they are correct.
 - [x] Remove all information in each field of the form and confirm that the fields turned red and that the form cannot be submitted.
 - [x] Try to submit the form with one of the fields missing, or an incorrect format for the email address, confirm that the form cannot be submitted.
 - [x] Now amend all your information in the form, click on the "Edit Account" button, confirm that it takes the user back to view its account details and that the information were indeed updated.
-You should also view a green flashed message confirming you that your account details were succesfully updated.
+You should also view a green flashed message confirming you that your account details were successfully updated.
-- [x] Try to amend only the email address, using my email address "alexia.delorme@gmail.com" that is already in the db.
+- [x] Try to amend only the email address, using my email address alexia.delorme@gmail.com that is already in the db.
 Confirm that the user gets redirected back to the form with a red flashed message saying that the email address provided is already linked to an existing account.

 **Test result:** Successful :white_check_mark: